 - Wildlife killing contests are blood sport events that award prizes to participants for killing the largest—or smallest—animal, and for the largest kill in total weight.

-- These killing contests are cruel and serve no wildlife management purpose.
-The Massachusetts Division of Fisheries & Wildlife itself agrees that killing contests do not manage coyote populations, game animal populations, nor do they address individual problem coyotes.
+- These contests serve no wildlife management purpose.
+As the Massachusetts Division of Fisheries & Wildlife has stated, killing contests do not manage coyote populations.
+Scientists and experts in wildlife management also agree that killing contests do not manage game animal populations or address individual “problem” or “nuisance” coyotes.

 What does the hunting community and what do Fish & Game Commissions think of wildlife killing contests?

-- Most oppose them.
-The former president of the California Fish & Game Commission says, “Awarding prizes for wildlife killing contests is both unethical and inconsistent with our current understanding of natural systems.
+- The former president of the California Fish & Game Commission has said, “Awarding prizes for wildlife killing contests is both unethical and inconsistent with our current understanding of natural systems.
 Such contests are an anachronism and have no place in modern wildlife management.”

-- The former director of the International Hunter Education Association says, “We don’t like anything that smacks of commercialization with money or prizes.
+- The former director of the International Hunter Education Association has stated, “We don’t like anything that smacks of commercialization with money or prizes.
 Anything that doesn’t honor the animals grates on us and seems inherently wrong.
 These contests create very poor PR for hunters.”

 - Hunter and Chairman of the Oregon Fish & Wildlife Commission Mike Finley recently called the contests “slaughter fests” and “stomach-turning examples of wanton waste.”